mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 ## Applications
-The ontology can be applied in various domains, including restaurants, the food industry, and domestic settings.
+The Food Recommendation Ontology can be applied in various domains, including:
+- Restaurants: To offer personalized menu recommendations based on customer preferences and dietary restrictions.
+- Food Industry: For product labeling and nutritional information dissemination.
+- Healthcare: To provide dietary advice tailored to patients' health conditions.

 ## Examples
 Expected queries to be answered, such as: